Lockheed EC-121 Warning Star: College Eye

 In the last week of August, however, after a period of intensive training and revision of tactics, the MiGs began engaging US strike forces again, scoring a number of kills.
 Then, Seventh Air Force finally obtained permission for the new Ethan Bravo mission EC-121 to actively interrogate with QRC-248 on 6 October.
 By 4 December, its success outweighed any value in flying the Ethan Alpha orbit, which was discontinued until July 1972.

-On 1 March 1968, College Eye callsigns changed to Ethan 01, 02, 03, and 04 in conformity with USAF SOPs.
-Ethan 03 (Laotian orbit) began "positive control" (airborne direction) of C-130 flare ship flights and A-26 Invader night interdiction missions along the Ho Chi Minh Trail in Laos on 19 April 1968.
+On 1 March 1968, College Eye callsigns changed to Ethan 01, 02, 03 and 04.
+Ethan 03 (Laotian orbit) began "positive control" (airborne direction) of C-130 flareship flights and A-26 Invader night interdiction missions along the Ho Chi Minh Trail in Laos on 19 April 1968.

-The task force was scaled back in July 1968, to 4four EC-121Ds and the Rivet Top testbed aircraft to allow for the basing of another College Eye detachment at Itazuke AB, Japan.
+The task force was scaled back in July 1968, to four EC-121Ds and the Rivet Top testbed aircraft to allow for the basing of another College Eye detachment at Itazuke AB, Japan.
 The name of the task force was discontinued in October 1968, when it was redesignated a final time as Detachment 1 (Rotational), 552nd AEWCW.
 EC-121 deployments to Southeast Asia were discontinued in June 1970 in the expectation that they would no longer be used.